ictinnovations/ictagent/doc/user_guide_extension.md

 ### Load the particular Contact

-To load the particular contact enter the CRM url in the **Options** page which will redirect you to the partciular contact when the call is connected.
+To load the particular contact enter the CRM url in the **Options** page which will redirect you to the partciular contact when the call is answered.
 Click the number and it will load the particular contact details.

+During Outgoing and incoming call click the number label and it will load the particular contact details.
 <p align="center">
 ![Screen Calling](activity4.png)
 </p>